CharisseHao/LoL-role-impact/README.md

 ### Missingness Dependency
 When we first began exploring this dataset, we were interested in overall data and data collected at the 15 minute mark.
-We noticed many of the columns corresponding to data collected at this time mark had missing values, so we decided to investigate the missingness dependency of the column `killsat15`.
+We noticed many of the columns corresponding to data collected at this time mark have missing values, so we decided to investigate the missingness dependency of the column `killsat15`.

 The first column we tested missingness against was the column `datacompleteness`.
 Null Hypothesis: Distribution of `'datacompleteness'` when `'killsat15'` is missing is the same as the distribution of `'datacompleteness'` when `'killsat15'` is not missing